Procedure Information

 - filing a code of conduct complaint with College administration.

-Faculty shall ensure the student is notified of any academic dishonesty charge and the corresponding academic sanction.
-Faculty shall report academic dishonesty or conduct incident and the corresponding classroom sanction to the appropriate Academic Dean and the Conduct Officer.
+When filing a code of conduct complaint, faculty shall ensure the student is notified of any charge of violation of academic integrity and the corresponding academic remedy.
+Faculty shall report violations of academic integrity or any conduct incident and the corresponding classroom remedy to the appropriate Academic Dean and the Conduct Officer.

 In addition to academic sanctions imposed by the faculty member, the Conduct Officer may, at his/her discretion, initiate an investigation and proceed with the Code of Student Conduct process.